ImHacked/simongame/README.md

 # simongame
-A 2D web based game.
+A 2D Game Created with the help of HTLM, CSS and Javascript.